Coding in Go¶

 Adding or updating Go packages¶

-will use packages in this folder instead of the GOPATH when the
+this folder instead of the module cache when